-- Borrowing costs include interest, amortization of discounts or premiums on borrowings, and amortization of ancillary costs incurred in the arrangement of borrowings. - Two accounting treatments are allowed: - expense model: charge all borrowing costs to expenses in the period when they are incurred; and - capitalization model: capitalize borrowing costs which are directly attributable to the acquisition or construction of a qualifying asset, but only when it is probable that these costs will result in future economic benefits or service potential to the entity, and the costs can be measured reliably.
-All other borrowing costs that do not satisfy the conditions for capitalization are to be expensed when incurred. - Where an entity adopts the capitalization model, that model shall be applied consistently to all borrowing costs that are directly attributable to the acquisition, construction or production of all qualifying assets of the entity.
+- Borrowing costs include interest, amortisation of discounts or premiums on borrowings, and amortisation of ancillary costs incurred in the arrangement of borrowings. - Two accounting treatments are allowed: - Expense model: Charge all borrowing costs to expenses in the period when they are incurred;

+- Capitalisation model: Capitalise borrowing costs which are directly attributable to the acquisition or construction of a qualifying asset, but only when it is probable that these costs will result in future economic benefits or service potential to the entity, and the costs can be measured reliably.
+All other borrowing costs that do not satisfy the conditions for capitalisation are to be expensed when incurred. - Where an entity adopts the capitalisation model, that model shall be applied consistently to all borrowing costs that are directly attributable to the acquisition, construction, or production of all qualifying assets of the entity.
 Investment income from temporary investment shall be deducted from the actual borrowing costs. - A qualifying asset is an asset which requires a substantial period of time to make it ready for its intended use or sale.
-Examples include office buildings, hospitals, infrastructure assets such as roads, bridges and power generation facilities, and some inventories. - If funds are borrowed generally and used for the purpose of obtaining the qualifying asset, apply a capitalization rate (weighted average of borrowing costs applicable to the general outstanding borrowings during the period) to outlays incurred during the period, to determine the amount of borrowing costs eligible for capitalization.
+Examples include office buildings, hospitals, infrastructure assets such as roads, bridges, and power-generation facilities, and some inventories. - If funds are borrowed generally and used for the purpose of obtaining the qualifying asset, apply a capitalisation rate (weighted-average of borrowing costs applicable to the general outstanding borrowings during the period) to outlays incurred during the period, to determine the amount of borrowing costs eligible for capitalisation.